groovy-tutorial/groovy-tutorial/manuscript/09/09_05_Packages.md

 At this point you're probably thinking that having to individually name all of the directories in a large codebase is going to be unwieldy and you're absolutely correct.
 Once you get beyond a few files you'll turn to a build system such as [Gradle](http://gradle.org).

-## Naming your packages

-If all Groovy and Java programmers just relied on the default package or `mypackage` it'd be almost impossible to share code as it's extremely likely more that one `Person` class would be created.
-The [package naming convention](http://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html) helps to avoid this and there are two key elements to remember:

-1. Package names are written in lower-case to avoid clashing with elements such as class names.
-1. It is recommended that a reversed domain name is used as the base package name

-The first point is straight-forward so let's explore the second.
-If you or the company you work for own a domain name, you basically just reverse it and then prefix specific package names.
-For example, as I own the `groovy-tutorial.org` domain I should use:[^uscore]

-    `org.groovy_tutorial.mypackage`

-I would use `org.groovy_tutorial` as the basis and then start with a prefix that reflects a project or library name for which I'm developing (e.g. `org.groovy_tutorial.shapes`).
-If I didn't own a domain I could have used the name of the site on which my code is hosted:

-    com.github.groovy_tutorial.shapes_demo

-I'm not pretending to own `github.com` but I've also included the organisation name and project name to ensure uniqueness.

-One final point to remember is that your chosen package name needs to be based on something that's not likely to change and isn't pinned to a single person.
-I've seen email addresses used (e.g. `com.gmail.example`) but this isn't the best idea.
-Just take a moment before committing to a package name - you'll thank yourself if the code is still going in five years.

-[^uscore]: I've converted the hyphen (`-`) to an underscore (`_`) as package names can't contain a hyphen (and domain names can't contain an underscore).

 # The Shapes demo - packages